radov02/Waymo-GNN/README.md

-# Prediction of agent trajectories using GNNs
+# Prediction of agent trajectories on Waymo autonomous driving dataset using GNNs

 Project for Stanford CS224W class.